martyn82/handbook/docs/_pages/quality/6_security.md

 _Degree to which a product or system protects information and data so that persons or other products or systems have the degree of data access appropriate to their types and levels of authorization._

-## What is it?

-The following are more detailed quality attributes related to Security.

 <dl>
     <dt>Confidentiality</dt>
     <dd>Degree to which a product or system ensures that data are accessible only to those authorized to have access.</dd>